1kevgriff/kevgriffin.v4/blog/Colossal-Failures.md

 <span style="color: #2e2e2e;">Failing is a method of learning.
 Failing is a bit of a subjective term.
 If you've made a mistake, you’ve failed.
 Some failures are easier to rebound from than others.
 However, failures are worth it if you learn something from them. </span>

 <span style="color: #2e2e2e;">Adam learned that while he does good work by himself, the common trait of both his examples was that he didn’t ask for help.
 Some jobs are too large for a single person to take on by themselves.
 Keep a good network around you of people you trust and respect.
 These people can be lifelines in the most frustrating times of a project.
 Don’t have a network?
-Look for a <a href="http://www.communitymegaphone.com">community event</a> in your area.</span>
+Look for a community event in your area.</span>

 **How have I failed?**